lecy/wells-dubois-protocol/index.md

 Schneble, C. O., Elger, B. S., & Shaw, D. (2018).
 The cambridge analytica affair and Internet-mediated research.
 EMBO Reports, 19(8), e46579.

+Young, M. M., Bullock, J. B., & Lecy, J. D. (2019).
+Artificial discretion as a tool of governance: a framework for understanding the impact of artificial intelligence on public administration.
+Perspectives on Public Management and Governance, 2(4), 301-313.